HeidiEllis/LA-100-Fall-2017/Code of Conduct.md

 If student absolutely needs to do something unrelated to class that could be seen as a distraction, they should be allowed to leave class momentarily and take the phone call or whatever is necessary outside of the classroom.

+I think you should be allowed a total of 3 "strikes" and if you exceed this amount it will result in a loss of credit.
+Continually getting strikes will take more and more credit off.
+A strike consists of any action a student does that purposefully prohibits his/her other classmates from learning.

 ### 10. Contact info
 Heidi Ellis - ellis@wne.edu